lamya-01/VoiceToTextconverter_webpage/README.md

 ## Project Description

 This project is a simple web interface that converts speech into text using the Web Speech API and stores the transcribed text in a MySQL database using PHP and MySQLi.
-The application listens for specific voice commands to start and stop the recording.
+The web page listens for specific voice commands to start and stop the recording.

 ## Technologies Used